Using Number Talks and Number Sense Routines across K–6

 Module 4: Dialogic practices: Making sense of mathematics through representations of student thinking

 After completion of module 3

 Module 5: Orchestrating productive discussions: Open strategy sharing to targeted discussion

 by exploring a few of modules as part of a professional learning day.

 Registration for Becoming Mathematicians: Using Number Talks & Number Sense Routines across K-6 is open for NSW Department of Education teachers and school leaders.

 You will need to consider the time commitment and discuss this learning opportunity with your principal and get their approval to participate.
 There is no cost associated with this professional learning.
 However, if casual relief is used, that will need to be covered by the school.

 Each person taking part in the learning must register.
 You can complete the registration individually or one colleague can register each participant in your school team.
 Allow up to 2 weeks to receive an email with access information for the professional learning.

-If you are in a non-school based teaching (NSBT) role, please register using the K-6 Maths Strategy Professional Learning – NSBT form.
+If you are in a non-school based teaching (NSBT) role, please register using the K-6 Mathematics Professional Learning – NSBT form.

-Contact the NSW Maths Strategy Professional Learning team for further information.
+Contact the NSW Mathematics Professional Learning team for further information.